 The Ordinance passed in 2015 made the city of Muncie's Fair Housing ordinance equivalent to the federal and state statues.
 Although the Muncie ordinance adds a protected class of U.S. Military or Veteran status, this addition does not impact the efficacy of other laws.
-It is important that the zoning ordinance be reviewed in light of the 2020 Census to ensure that changes are not significant enough to warrant changes in the zoning.
-(The Muncie zoning map by Census Tract is displayed on the page 50).
+It is important that the zoning ordinance be reviewed considering the 2020 Census to ensure that changes are not significant enough to warrant changes in the zoning.

+Muncie Neighborhoods by Census Tract